Accueil Blog

 I took part of the « Introduction to Cybersecurity in Space Systems » course provided by Tim Fowler during the march summit, The Most Offensive Con that Ever Offensived – Bypass Edition! organized by Antisyphon Training.
 More here.

-My work about the analysis of the Viasat Cyber Attack has been quoted and highlighted by Tim Fowler during this course.
+My work about the analysis of the Viasat Cyber Attack has been quoted and highlighted by Tim Fowler and Angelina Tsuboi in there courses:

 I successfully passed the Certificate of Competence in Zero Trust (CCZT) from the Cloud Security Alliance (CSA).
 CCZT enables you to understand and implement Zero Trust principles into business planning, enterprise architectures, and technology deployments.
 More about CCZT.